 Imagine What You Could Do

-As an electrical engineer, imagine creating the next generation of consumer electronic devices, robotics, or the next electronic medical device that saves lives.
-This program balances scientific and engineering theories with technical laboratory experiences in order to develop practical knowledge and skills that working electrical engineers will need once they enter the workforce.
+This program balances scientific and engineering theories with technical laboratory experiences to develop practical knowledge and skills that working electrical engineers will need once they enter the workforce.

 Find out if this degree is right for you!